billpwchan/futu_algo/README.md

 If you want to refresh all data, use the following command instead (WITH CAUTION!)

     python main_backend.py -fu  /   python main_backend.py --force_update

-Store all data from CSV to SQLite Database *(Currently the database isn't used for any feature)*

-    python main_backend.py -d   /   python main_backend.py --database

 Execute High-Frequency Trading (HFT) with a Pre-defined Strategy